rmrk-team/SoubloundEIP/README.md

 interface IERCx is IERC165 {
     /**
      * @notice Used to check whether the given token is soulbound or not.
+     * @dev If this function returns `true`, the transfer of the token MUST be made impossible
      * @param tokenId ID of the token being checked
      * @return Boolean value indicating whether the given token is soulbound */